ENCCS/julia-for-hpda/content/regression.rst

       for model in models(matching(X, y))
           print("Model Name: " , model.name , " , Package: " , model.package_name , "\n")
       end

-      For some models you may have to install the package mentioned and an MLJ interface (MLJDecisionTreeInterface, MLJScikitLearnInterface or similar).

 Some Fourier based models (extra material)
 ------------------------------------------